-Keep your write-offs, still get a mortgage.
+Keep your write-offs, get a mortgage!

 Commonly Used Self-Employed Mortgage Terms